SudhaMsr/AI-Analytics/README.md

 # Project Overview
 ## Question 1:
 ### Task:
-#### Explore the penguin.csv dataset to predict the penguin type using the Penguins dataset.
-This involves data visualization and algorithm selection.
+#### Explore the 'penguin.csv' dataset and understand the data, using AI algorithms to predict the penguin type.

 ### Understanding the Data
 1. The data used for this project is the [penguin.csv](https://github.com/ematm0067/2023_24/blob/main/coursework/penguins.csv) dataset